Secretary to the Government of India

 Secretary to the Government of India, often abbreviated as Secretary, GoI, or simply as Secretary, is a post and a rank under the Central Staffing Scheme of the Government of India.
 The authority for the creation of this post solely rests with the Union Council of Ministers.

-The position holder is generally a career civil servant, mostly from the Indian Administrative Service, and a government official of high seniority.

-Secretary is either from All India Services (deputation; on tenure, after empanelment) or Central Civil Services (Group A; on empanelment).
+The position holder is generally a career civil servant and a government official of high seniority.
+The civil servants who hold this rank and post are either from All India Services or Central Civil Services.
 All promotions and appointments to this rank and post are directly made by the Appointments Committee of the Cabinet.

-In the structure of the Indian government, a secretary is the administrative head of a ministry or department, and is equivalent to chief secretaries or additional chief secretaries of state governments and Vice Chief of the Army Staff, General Officers Commanding in Chief of Army Commands, and their equivalents in the Indian Armed Forces, and are listed as such on the Indian order of precedence, ranking twenty-third.
+In the functioning of the Government of India, a secretary is the administrative head of a ministry or department, and is equivalent to chief secretaries of state governments and Vice Chief of the Army Staff, General Officers Commanding in Chief of Army Commands, and their equivalents in the Indian Armed Forces, In the Department of Military Affairs, the Chief of Defence Staff is currently designated as Secretary (GoI), similarly in the National Security Council Secretariat, the National Security Advisor is currently designated as Secretary (GoI).

+Secretaries (GOI) rank 23rd on Order of Precedence of India.

 History

 In mid-1930s, the Central Secretariat contained only twenty-nine secretaries, who were all members of the Indian Civil Service.
 The salary for a member of this rank and post was fixed at ₹48 thousand annum in the 1930s.
 As per warrant or precedence of 1905, secretaries to the Government of India was listed together with joint secretaries to the Government of India and were ranked above the rank of chief secretaries of provincial governments.

 N. Gopalaswami Ayyangar had once suggested "[a] secretary should not be immersed in files and burdened with routine.
 It is essential that he should have time to grasp the overall picture, size up the problems facing the government in the field allotted to his charge, and think and plan ahead.
 All these are his proper functions and must be efficiently performed.
 Failure to make adequate provision in this respect cannot be compensated by a mere increase in the establishment under his control."
 The Administrative Reforms Commission visualised the role of secretary, primarily as one of a "coordinator, policy guide, reviewer, and evaluator."

+Before Partition of India, notable officers who served as Secretary in the Central Government include - Allan Hume, Edward Buck, Thomas Holderness, N. R. Pillai, Y. N. Sukthankar, Charles Ogilvie, Archdale Earle, Charles Todhunter, Jeremy Raisman, Herbert Hope Risley, Robert Carlyle, Henry Smith, C. S. Venkatachar, V. P. Menon.

+Tenure and Appointment

+A member of All India Services is appointed to this rank and post only on tenure.
+This tenure is a deputation to the Central Government and does not carry a fixed term.
+They serve at the pleasure and will of the Appointments Committee of the Cabinet.

+A member of Central Civil Services is appointed to this rank and post as per vacancy in their own service cadre and are empanelled.